cmbryan/yorkorthodox/rest/README.md

 ## Usage

-TODO
+See the `/help` endpoint (e.g. `https://yorkorthodox-rest-2.onrender.com/help`)
+for usage information.

 ## Developer

-This service can be run on `localhost` using `run.sh`.
+This service can be run on `localhost:5000` using `run.sh`.

 ### Deployment

 The production server is hosted on `https://yorkorthodox-rest-2.onrender.com`.
-The render service will pick up any changes to the rest folder on main, and re-deploy automatically.
+The render service will pick up any changes to the rest folder on the main branch, and re-deploy automatically.